 The higher quality the construction, the better it can withstand perils and thus may be more favorably rated.
 Projects constructed with fire-resistive materials, for example, would likely be rated more favorably.
 On the opposite end of the spectrum, wood-frame construction (which is the most common construction type for residential projects) catches fire very easily.
 In fact, once a fire begins in wood-frame construction, it’s so quickly engulfed in flames that it’s often considered a total loss.
 These projects typically have the least favorable rate of any construction type.

-We’ve only covered three factors that influence the cost of builders risk insurance.
+We’ve only covered three factors that influence builders risk insurance cost.
 Agents should also consider the benefits of admitted versus non-admitted carriers, as well as optional coverages that may impact price but are necessary to best protect your clients’ specific course of construction exposures.

 However, builders risk insurance varies widely by provider.
 To learn what to look for when choosing a builders risk insurance provider for your personal and commercial lines clients, download the Builders Risk Insurance Checklist.